 Scientific Algorithms Phone: +1 828.271.4898 Email: firstname.lastname@example.org

-Ms. Copley is member of the agile development team working to modernize NCEI’s data ingest system.
-Working with a team of four, the agile team is developing a configurable, horizontally scalable, asynchronous message-based system capable of handling all of the center’s needs for ingesting scientific data to archive.
-This system is being developed using Groovy on Grails in a Spring framework, using Oracle or Postgres as the relational database for a persistent store.
+Previously at NCICS, Ms. Copley was a member of an agile development team working to modernize NCEI’s data ingest system.
+She was the scrum master for the team and did prototyping, architecture, design, development, documentation, testing, and deployment.
+The result of this multi-year project was the successful delivery of a configurable, horizontally scalable, asynchronous message-based system capable of handling all of the NCEI’s needs for ingesting scientific data to archive.

 Copley, L., 2015: Key West Agile Team: Implementation and Successes.
 NCEI Branch Seminar, National Centers for Environmental Information, Asheville, NC, May 5, 2015.